What’s the one thing most people fear? No, it’s not just death – but aging. That’s because aging can rob you of the ability to do things you enjoy.

 One thing that declines with age is the ability to see.
 People who eat diets rich in fruits and vegetables have a lower risk for two eye diseases related to aging – cataracts and macular degeneration.
 In addition, eating a produce-rich diet also lowers the risk for heart disease, stroke and some types of cancer.

-Plant-based diets may slow aging another way.
+Plant-based diets may slow aging in another way.
 When you eat more plants, you typically eat less meat.
 A study published in the American Journal of Clinical Nutrition found processed meat was linked with shorter telomeres.

 Broaden Your Culinary Horizons